UOC/java-lti-1.3/README.md

 ## Configuration

-Configuration of the Tool is made through the class `edu.uoc.elc.lti.tool.ToolDefinition`.
+Configuration of the Tool is made through the class `edu.uoc.elc.lti.tool.Registration`.
 There you can set the following parameters of the tool:

 * `clientId`